DeeStarks/deepchecks_assessment/README.md

 # Deepchecks Backend Assessment

-The task was to build a system that logs interactions with a Large Language Model (LLM), calculates metrics on these interactions, and alerts the user when certain conditions are met based on these metrics.

 ## System Design

+The system is designed to log interactions with a Large Language Model (LLM), calculate metrics on these interactions, and alert the user when certain conditions are met based on these metrics.

+It follows the Hexagonal Architecture pattern, where the core business logic is decoupled from the infrastructure.
 The system consists of the following components:

 1. **Data Ingestion**: This component is responsible for ingesting data from the LLM.
 The data ingestion component is implemented using a REST API that accepts POST requests with the interaction data.
 2. **Data Processing**: This component is responsible for processing the interaction data and calculating metrics.
 The data processing component is implemented using a background worker that processes the interaction data asynchronously.